gmc-code/PC-Microbit-Extension/docs/class_games/asteroids.rst

         def __init__(self):
             # initialize the score to 0;
             # use class composition to position ship in middle of bottom row
-            # use class composition to initialize an asteroid in the top row and anotehr in the next row.
+            # use class composition to initialize an asteroid in the top row and another in the next row.

         def draw_board(self):
             # use an empty image to position the ship and asteroids and display it